 If an applicant is married but separated during the time of the application, verification may be required in order to prove separation, if questionable.
 Legal papers verifying separation may also be used.
 However, in the event that court documentation is not available, the applicant may submit proof of separate residences via a lease agreement, utility bill, etc. The burden of proof is always upon the applicant.

-NOTE: Notarized statements from friends or relatives are not acceptable methods for verification of an absent parent study assignments of at least 15 hours per week.
-Volunteer activity (such as a Vista Volunteer) is not considered employment.
-Employment income from a child under age 18 is excluded.
+NOTE: Notarized statements from friends or relatives are not acceptable methods for verification of an absent parent

 2.2.3 Work